 4. Send us your festive events and activity

-if you are planning festive events and activity, either in person or virtually please do send it across to Josh.Marsh@chesterfield.co.uk and he will consider for inclusion on the www.chesterfield.co.uk website and social media activity.
+If you are planning festive events and activity, please do send it across to firstname.lastname@example.org who will be able to consider it for inclusion on the www.chesterfield.co.uk website and social media activity.

-If you are a visitor economy business you can also upload your events to the visitchesterfield.info website run by Chesterfield Borough Council at https://www.visitchesterfield.info/information/submit-event
+If you are a visitor economy business, you can also upload your events to the Visit Chesterfield website run by Chesterfield Borough Council at https://www.visitchesterfield.info/information/submit-event

-Two events that are happening in the town that you may like to share with your customers, friends and colleagues are:
+Events that are happening in the town that you may like to share with your customers, friends and colleagues include:

 You can keep up to date with all the events happening in the town at www.chesterfield.co.uk/events